dsolovay/AutoSitecore/README.md

        Fixture.Customize(new AutoSitecoreCustomization());
      }
      ```
-     See (src/AutoSitecoreUnitTest/AutoSitecoreAttribute.cs).
+     See [AutoSitecoreAttribute.cs](src/AutoSitecoreUnitTest/AutoSitecoreAttribute.cs) in the AutoSitecoreUnitTest project.
 This is not included in the main project so as to avoid taking on a dependency on the XUnit for NUnit attribute projects, so that users can select their preference.

 ## Can I further customize this?